 Resident: A resident is a student who is assigned to a room, suite, or apartment in the Suffolk University residence areas, including leased properties.

 Residential Host: A residential host is a resident student who signs a residential guest into the residence hall to which he/she resides.

-Residential Guest: A residential guest is a student who has a current housing assignment who is visiting a residence hall that he/she is not assigned to and/or any other individual who does not live in the residence halls and who is visiting and/or staying overnight in the residence halls.
+Residential Guest: A residential guest is a student who has a current housing assignment and is visiting a residence hall they are not assigned to.
+It can also be defined as any other individual who does not live in the residence halls and who is visiting and/or staying overnight in the residence halls.

 Residents are granted the privilege of entertaining guests in University housing under certain conditions.